craftcms/docs/docs/5.x/reference/twig/filters.md

 ---
-description: Fluidly manipulate data in your templates.
+description: Fluidly manipulate and decorate values in your templates.
 related:
   - uri: ../../development/templates.md
     label: Introduction to Templating